hafsahsiddiqui/sql-projects/A24 Films/README.md

 WHERE budget > 5000000 AND roi > 3
 ORDER BY roi DESC;
 ```
-Answer: Shows which high-investment films paid off the most
+Description: Shows which high-investment films paid off the most

 b.
 Low Budget, Low ROI